Quarterly University of Hawaii eWaste Pick-Up Program

 - Windward Community College

 Due to the rapid advancement of technology, electronic equipment is the largest growing category of solid waste.
-According to Consumer Reports over 130 million cell phones are discarded each year in the U.S. alone; it's also estimated that nearly 2 in 10 consumers disposed of a desktop computer or monitor in the past year by throwing them in the trash.
-These statistics point to the possibility that our planets landfills may end up being contaminated from harmful chemicals contained in electronic waste (eWaste).
+Cell phones and computers are discarded each year in the U.S. These and other similar electronics may possibly end up in our planet’s landfills, contaminating them with harmful chemicals contained in electronic waste (eWaste).

 Through sponsorship of Apple, the university has been able to sponsor Earth-friendly government/public drop-off recycling programs such as Hawaii’s Education & Government eWaste Disposal Days 2012; any future dates for drop-off recycling of electronics through the university will be announced at that programs webpage.